- Role-based, attribute-based, & just-in-time access to infrastructure

 If you read the team requirements above and now feel completely overwhelmed, don’t panic.
 You might find that the skills you need for SOC 2 might already exist in your organization - within one person or many.
 For example, you can’t start the project without an executive sponsor, project manager, and writer - but it could be that your executive sponsor and project manager are the same people.
 Additionally, that person might be in the security department, so they will bring some security know-how to the table as well.
 At the end of the day, the leadership team can come from any department.
 But their expertise in that department is separate from the responsibilities they hold on the SOC 2 team.

 As far as the amount of work to expect for your SOC 2 team, it mostly depends on your organization’s current configuration and history.
 For example, if you have been through three acquisitions and had to merge complex legacy infrastructures, be prepared for your technical team and your technology leader to do a larger share of the work.
 But on the flip side, if you have a global team with multiple offices, your executive sponsor is going to have a substantial amount of work selling the SOC 2 initiative and securing buy-in.

 In addition to understanding the workload balance between departments, you need to set realistic timelines for each team’s tasks.
 Typically, your legal and HR teams should be able to handle the workload on their own, but you should expect longer lead times for certain items, such as updating legal contracts.
-On the other hand, the IT and security teams may be able to churn through their workload faster, but due to the larger volume of tasks, you may need to support them with extra temporary staffing help.
+On the other hand, the IT and security teams may be able to churn through their workload faster, but due to the larger volume of tasks, you may need to support them with extra temporary staffing help from leading staffing agencies.